jshtx/compSci/README.md

 ## Node.js Questions

 1. What is Node.js?
+	Node.js is a server-side platform built with javascript.
 2. What is an "Error-First" Callback?
 3. What is the Node.js Event Loop?
 4. Why might someone choose to use the Node.js Async single-threaded model over a more traditional multi-threaded model?